1,200 Dealer Directory listings

 Flag of United KingdomOxfordshire, UK

-Antiques in Oxford have over forty years of experience in the antique trade and we've been online for six years.
+Antiques in Oxford have over forty years of experience in the antique trade and we've been online for ten years.
 We offer a personal service to clients, both those who wish to buy something special and to those who are looking to sell.
 We can easily visit you in the South East.
 We have three retail outlets, one in Hungerford, one in Wallingford and one in North Oxford.
 Our stock is changing all the time.
 You will find new items of silver, jewellery and collectibles every month.
-Do contact us as not everything is on sale online.
+Do contact us as not everything that we have for sale is online.
 We also do valuations either by visiting you or virtual viewings online via Zoom or similar

 ...
 See more